lucasTovo/users/README.md

 # Orion Users Service

-Orion Users Service is a microservice
+Orion Users Service microservice

 ## Run with Docker Compose

 The easer way to install and execute the Orion Users Service is to use docker-composer.
-Once Docker is installed, you can run the bellow command in the  :
+Once Docker is installed, you can run the bellow commands:

+    mvn clean package
     docker-compose up -d

 Note: Default database root and password is: orion-users-service